X

 Is keeping money in the bank the best place for it?

 Leaving all your money in the bank feels like a safe bet, especially as it carries a government-backed guarantee up to 85k.
 However, a lot of people don’t realise that money in the bank loses value over time.
 At the time of writing, interest rates are pretty poor and look set to be so for a while, so is the bank the best place for your money?
 Nobody wants to waste money but leaving all of it in your current account might be doing just that.
+We take a look at the topic of inflation and interest rates and what economic factors affect them, how money loses value over time and how you can prevent this.

 We work hard to earn our money, so it’s natural to want to have it somewhere you can keep an eye on it.
 For most people, this means a day-to-day current account, where you wages are paid in to and your bills are paid from.
 Keeping your money in this one account feels simplified but this can come at a cost to your finances as your money may lose value over time.
+Current accounts are not considered a saving or investment vehicle, whilst some banks might have interest applied it is likely to be at a low rate compared with savings accounts.
+It is even more probable that it will be lower than the rate of inflation.
+Nowadays some current accounts don’t pay any interest and others even charge you for the pleasure of keeping your money.

 Inflation is a measure of how much the cost of things increases over time.
 We’re all used to those little price increases at the supermarket, that’s a sign of inflation.
 The Office for National Statistics (ONS) keeps track of how much various things cost over time, and then works out this rate of inflation.
+When the rate of inflation is higher than the rate of interest applied to your account, if you are lucky enough to receive interest, your money loses value over time.

+When the rate of inflation is higher than the rate of interest applied to your account, if you are lucky enough to receive interest, your money loses value over time.
 Some people have a lot of cash built up in their current account, whether this is £100 or £10,000 inflation versus interest rates will impact on your money.
 If you have £10,000 in your account and earn 1% interest, you’ll have £10,100 at the end of the year.
 If inflation was 2%, you would need £10,200 to buy the same amount as last year, meaning you’re £100 worse off.
 Your money has lowered in value over that year and the interest you earned didn’t cover that loss.
+If you reverse those figures and make inflation 1% and the interest rate 2%, then you’d be better off by £100.
+We all want to be better off financially, so how can you make sure your money doesn’t lose value over time?

 How can you make sure your savings keep their value?

+If you want to make sure your money keeps its value and beats inflation, you’ll need to make sure it’s earning a higher interest rate than the rate of inflation.
 To do this, you can put your money into savings accounts where the interest rate is higher than the rate of inflation.
-At the time of writing, saving rates are so low that it may not be possible to access a saving product that will beat inflation.
+However, it might not always be possible to access a saving product that will beat inflation.
 If you’re not going to need access to the cash for a few years, you can invest your money somewhere that returns a sum that beats inflation.
+The difference between savings and investments is an important one, and we’ve written more about that in our guide to investment planning.

 How do savings help beat inflation?